radirobi97/tutorials/airflow/readme.md

 This ensures the get_pictures task runs only after download_launches has been completed successfully, and the notify task only runs after get_pictures has completed successfully.

-##### Scheduling workflows
-We can schedule a DAG to run at certain intervals.
-This is controlled on the DAG by setting the `schedule_interval` argument:

 ##### Failure
 It’s not uncommon for tasks to fail, which could be for a multitude of reasons
 ###### In case of task failing